blaketarter/iOS-viewport-height-mixin/README.md

 The Mixin takes three parameters.
   - Property: String - _ie 'height' or 'max-height'_
-    - Thee property you want to be generated.
+    - The property you want to be generated.
   - Value: Number _ie 100 or 80_
     - The number of viewport units you want the element to take up.
   - Important: Boolean - _ie true or false_